ibm-ecosystem-engineering/QueryCraft/document/Step 6. Evaluation.md

 # <a name="_toc577../image/012548"></a>Step 6.
 Evaluation

 The evaluation service will run the corrected queries against your database and compare the results of the generated query with the golden query to calculate execution accuracy.
-You can configure the evaluation service using the superConfig.ini file.
+You can configure the evaluation service using the simpleConfig.ini file.